callchain/calld/src/call/app/misc/FeeEscalation.md

   * it pays a [fee level](#fee-level) that is greater than 10% of the fee level for the transaction with the previous sequence number,
-  * all other queued transactions for that account, in the case where they spend the maximum possible XRP, leave enough XRP balance to pay the fee,
+  * all other queued transactions for that account, in the case where they spend the maximum possible CALL, leave enough CALL balance to pay the fee,
-  * the total fees for the other queued transactions are less than both the network's minimum reserve and the account's XRP balance, and
+  * the total fees for the other queued transactions are less than both the network's minimum reserve and the account's CALL balance, and
   * none of the prior queued transactions affect the ability of subsequent transactions to claim a fee.